We Recommend FuelRods for Disney Trips

 Here’s how this works…

-2. Use included charging cables (for iPhone and most android devices) or your own to charge your device from FuelRod
+2. Use included charging cables (USB-C with Lightning, USB-A, and Samsung adapters) or your own to charge your device from FuelRod

 3. FuelRod runs out of charge